DanielVanNoord/AlpacaDiscoveryTests/README.md

 ALPACAPORT: this is the port that the Alpaca REST API is available on.
 This must be able to be changed by the end user in case the Device is behind a proxy of some sort.
 This means that the Device may respond with a different port number depending on the IP Address and Route of the discovery request.

 DISCOVERY: this is the message that is sent by the client via broadcast on the PORT.
 Currently this message is simply *alpaca discovery*.
-For example in C the message could be defined as `char* DISCOVERY = "alpaca discovery";`
+For example in C the message could be defined as `char* DISCOVERY = "alpacadiscovery";`

 RESPONSE: this is the message that the Device sends back via unicast to the client.
 This message include the port that the Alpaca API is available on the Device.
 This is a valid json message of the form *{"alpacaport": port}* where port is the port number of the Alpaca API.
 For example in c this could be set to a char* with `sprintf(response, "{\"alpacaport\": %d}", ALPACAPORT);` Because this is a json message we can add additional named terms as needed.
 Clients must be able to ignore any additional json fields that they do not know how to handle.